hotosm/osm-fieldwork/docs/user-manual.md

 And this lets you download all the submissions to project number 19 and using the XLSForm for buildings.

-odk_client.py -v -i 19 -f buildings -x json
+odk_client -v -i 19 -f buildings -x json

 There is much more detail on this program [here](odk_client).